 William M. Ramsay on cites Dio Chrysostom to the effect that the custom of women going veiled in Tarsus was an oriental and non-Greek custom, Paul is merely reflecting his own (Jewish) background by requiring women wear head coverings (The Cities of St. Paul, 201-5).
 Because of the popularity of Ramsey’s works on Paul, this theory is often repeated in modern commentaries, but it seems odd that Paul would impose this one Jewish custom on congregations when he frees them from so many other Jewish customs.
+On the other end of the spectrum, A. C. Wire argued Paul was a male chauvinist who is arguing against a radical female group led by a Corinthian woman prophet.
+Marg Mowczko has collected man of these sayings on her website.

-I seriously doubt that modesty is the issue Paul is trying to get at in 1 Corinthians 11.
+I seriously doubt modesty is the issue Paul is trying to get at in 1 Corinthians 11.
 There is clear evidence in the Greco-Roman world of prostitutes wearing head coverings.
 There are several artistic representations of groups of women with or without head coverings.
-There is simply no evidence that head coverings were universal in the Greco-Roman world!
+There is simply no evidence that head coverings were universal in the Greco-Roman world.

 If the problem that is at the heart of the veiling of men / unveiling of women is taking worship cues from the pagan world, then there is a most serious application possible.
 How far we want to take this application is quite controversial, from the mega-church movement to modern praise and worship services, it is possible that the American church has taken its cues from the pagan world rather than from the Bible.
 The modern American church seems to be following MTV rather than the NIV.